KingFrostii/KingFrostii/README.md

 ## $$\color{#5addf8}{\textbf{If your reading this, your all welcome to read my read.me!}}$$
  <p align="center">
 $$\color{#5addf8}{\textbf{Hello, my name is KingFrostii!
 My nicknames are Frost, Frosti/Frostii, Froster, King, and Frostern.
 I'm a he/him/they/them/it/its dragon [I AM NOT A 𝗦𝗛𝗘/𝗛𝗘𝗥].
 And I go AFK, but I am always active.
 I might disconnect when I'm an AFK.
 Curious and a cheerful dragon.
 Occasionally I might feel jealous, but I've learned not to replicate someone else's GitHub.
 I will whisper that your skin is cooler than mine or whisper to you if you're upset, angry, aggressive, or crying.
 Feel free to 𝐖𝐇𝚰𝐒𝐏𝐄𝐑 𝐌𝐄 when I'm AFK or semi-AFK.
-I allow interaction too!}}$$
+I allow interaction too!}}$
 <p align="center">
 $${\color{#5addf8}❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆}$$